 - Apple Servers are having a problem

-1. Disable Send As SMS Option
+1. Disable Send As SMS

-The good thing about this setting is that you will still be able to send/receive SMS messages from Contacts who are not using Apple devices.
+The good thing about this setting is that you will still be able to send and receive SMS Text Messages from people who are not using Apple devices.

 2. Check Apple ID Email Address